zranger1/Flamecaster/README.md

 ### Notes
 - Art-Net DMX is currently the only supported protocol.
 Yes, you'll have to divide your project into 170-pixel chunks!
 Artsync is currently not supported.
-- X-Lights users:  X-Lights doesn't quite get this whole routing thing.
-It wants each Artnet controller to have its own IP address.
-I'm not sure how to best work around this yet.
 - Automatic Pixelblaze detection is not yet implemented.
 It's coming, but you'll need to use static IP addresses for now.
 This means you'll need a router that can act as a DHCP server.
 (Most can, but be sure before you invest in one.)
 In any case, I strongly recommend against using the Pixelblaze's built-in wireless AP in an Artnet-driven project.